How did Montana get its name?

 The House disapproves of ‘Montana’, suggesting alternatives

-When Ashley’s bill hit the House floor, Democrats opposed the name ‘Montana’, proposing the alternative name “Jefferson”, after the founder of the Democratic party.
+When Ashley’s bill hit the House floor, Democrats opposed the name ‘Montana’, proposing the alternative name “Jefferson”, after the founder of the Democratic Party.
+Ashley and his associates refused.

 Ashley’s bill with the name ‘Montana’ eventually won.